fourtytwo42/healthChains/backend/README.md

 ## Security Considerations

 - ✅ **No private keys in code** - All secrets via environment variables
-- ✅ **Read-only operations** - Backend performs read operations only
+- ✅ **Read-only operations** - Backend performs read operations only (no write transactions)
+- ✅ **No user private keys** - Users sign transactions directly via MetaMask in frontend
 - ✅ **Input validation** - All user inputs validated and sanitized
 - ✅ **Error sanitization** - Internal errors not exposed to clients
 - ✅ **Connection resilience** - RPC failures handled with retries
 - ✅ **Block range limits** - Prevents DoS from large queries
 - ✅ **Request timeouts** - Prevents hanging requests

+**Architecture**: The backend never signs user transactions.
+All write operations are handled by the frontend with MetaMask, ensuring users maintain full control of their private keys.

 ## Development